-This section addresses permit requirements for an existing treatment, storage, or disposal facility (TSDF) that meets the Level 2 control requirements for a tank through the use of a fixed roof tank equipped with an internal floating roof.
+"the TSDF owner or operator is not required to initiate a permit modification to add the requirements of 40 CFR Part 264, Subparts AA, BB or CC for existing units, but must comply with the applicable requirements of 40 CFR Part 265, Subparts AA, BB and CC by the compliance date of December 8, 1997" This section addresses permit requirements for an existing treatment, storage, or disposal facility (TSDF) that meets the Level 2 control requirements for a tank through the use of a tank located inside an enclosure vented to an enclosed combustion device.
 Although the 40 CFR Part 264 requirements are self-implementing (i.e., the requirements apply to all affected facilities prior to revising the RCRA Part B permit), eventually all affected interim status and permitted TSDFs will be issued a RCRA Part B permit that incorporates the requirements of 40 CFR Part 264.
 In addition, any existing TSDF that becomes newly subject to the regulations or any new TSDF that is subject to the regulations must submit a permit application and receive a permit incorporating the RCRA Part B requirements prior to construction and operation of the newly affected unit or facility.